-The Microwave can be adjusted in range up to about 2 meters and can be hidden under upholstery or dash panels depending on material.
+The Microwave can be adjusted in a range up to about 2 meters and can be hidden under upholstery or dash panels depending on the material.

 It’s worth noting that cell phones can interfere with a microwave sensor so do not leave your phone in a storage area in close proximity to the sensor when the alarm is armed.